What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 • Bank Appraisal: Generally, these appraisals are more focused and emphasize specific factors that directly impact collateral value for the lender:

-• Property condition: The appraiser will assess the overall structural integrity, functionality, and maintenance of the property.
+• Property condition: The appraiser will assess the overall structural integrity, functionality, and maintenance of the property according to NYC Department of Buildings standards.

 • Size and characteristics: Square footage, number of bedrooms/bathrooms, unique features, and amenities are considered.